-A primary author may submit only one abstract; however, they may be a co-author on other abstracts.
-It is the responsibility of the primary author to ensure that all co-authors are aware of the contents of the abstract and the submission is their own work in collaboration with the other authors listed.
+An author can be listed as a presenting author on only one submission; however, they may be a co-author on other abstracts.
+It is the responsibility of the presenting author to ensure that all co-authors are aware of the contents of the abstract and the submission is their own work in collaboration with the other authors listed.
 Incomplete author information may cause the abstract to be rejected.